 In that case, you have no choice but to take steps to be compliant with GDPR standards: from taking consent from users to collecting their information to deciding how long you can store user data before having it deleted automatically – there’s a lot you need to do to enable and drive compliance.
 Here are some tips:

-· Enable access control: To make sure your analytics systems are compliant with GDPR, a good place to start is by making sure data is only made available to authorized people.
+- Enable access control: To make sure your analytics systems are compliant with GDPR, a good place to start is by making sure data is only made available to authorised people.
 Having the right access control mechanisms in place is a great way to safeguard personal data.
-You should also have controls in place that keep a record of all data access – making it easier for you to trace instances of unauthorized access.
+You should also have controls in place that keep a record of all data access – making it easier for you to trace instances of unauthorised access.

-· Anonymize data: Data anonymization is a great way to ensure the privacy and protection of user information.
+- Anonymise data: Data anonymisation is a great way to ensure the privacy and protection of user information.
 To ensure GDPR compliance, you can either take the encryption route or remove personally identifiable information from your data sets, so people whose data you’re using remain anonymous.

 Use GDPR as an opportunity

 For the analytics world, data is the lifeblood that ensures the accuracy and relevance of results.
 However, with the arrival of GDPR, it might seem like the available pool of data for analytics has decreased.
 But that’s not entirely true.
 The controls that GDPR brings with it aims to not only safeguard user privacy but also ensure the data that analytics companies use is updated, relevant, and accurate.

 Love it, hate it – but there’s no escape from GDPR.
 At the end of the day, the only thing you can do is to have controls in place to comply with GDPR and gain the trust of your customers.